Chaaampy/html-skeleton/README.md

 The main file is index.html, it includes a basic HTML5 webapp skeleton, it contains the head with metas, body with some basic markup (header, main, section, footer etc), and CSS/JS files includes

-It also includes a 404.html basic file
+It also includes some 4xx and 5xx error files

 ## CSS files